Eschatologue/CM_wiki/docs/spells/description/s.md

 **Components:** V, S
 **Duration:** 10 minutes

-For the duration, you can comprehend and verbally communicate with Beasts, and you can use any of the Influence action’s skill options with them.
+For the duration, you can comprehend and verbally communicate with Beasts, and you can use any of the Influence action's skill options with them.

-Most Beasts have little to say about topics that don’t pertain to survival or companionship, but at minimum, a Beast can give you information about nearby locations and monsters, including whatever it has perceived within the past day.
+Most Beasts have little to say about topics that don't pertain to survival or companionship, but at minimum, a Beast can give you information about nearby locations and monsters, including whatever it has perceived within the past day.

 ---